heyitsmearun/Blockchain-/README.md

-/Its a blockchain connectivity project to display node connectivity/
+/Its a blockchain connectivity project to display node connectivity in a seamless manner/